-The main challenges that the company will have to meet over the next year will be to finance operations for the next twelve months, focus on sales and marketing of our modules and build strategic alliances to help us penetrate specific marketplaces in promising geographies.
-Since our acquisition of the VisualMED suite of software modules, and subsequent change of corporate name, the company has undertaken to develop a comprehensive marketing and sales strategy for its newly acquired product lines.
-We intend to start building a full-fledged marketing department that can handle market survey, develop marketing tools and support the sales channel we will be building.
+The main challenges that the company will have to meet over the next year will be to continue financing operations; focus on sales and marketing of our modules; and build strategic alliances to help us penetrate specific marketplaces in promising geographies.
+For financing, we expect that the warrants will be exercised within a one year period.
+Also, the Company is planning another private placement that would raise between \$1.5 million and \$2.8 million.

+As for marketing, since our acquisition of the VisualMED suite of software modules, and subsequent change of our corporate name, the company has undertaken to develop a comprehensive marketing and sales strategy for its newly acquired product lines.
+We intend to continue building a full-fledged marketing department that can handle market survey, develop marketing tools and support the sales channel we will be building.
 We will continue to hire sales and marketing executives and consultants.
-In the coming months, an advisory board will be formed to help the company create better marketing strategy and to help tailor our sales approach to evolving market realities.
+In the next quarter (Q4), an advisory board will be formed to help the company create better marketing strategy and to help tailor our sales approach to evolving market realities.
 We expect this initiative will help support our sales and marketing department, bringing together experts from the medical and international business community.

-We intend to target geographies were current legal regulations encourage the adoption of our clinical management modules.
+Our sales effort will continue targeting regions where current legal regulations encourage the adoption of our clinical management modules.
 We will aggressively pursue these markets through the creation of sales consortiums that bring together local healthcare consultants, hardware vendors and local systems integrators.

-We will pursue early opportunities offered by new French legislation that has mandated the implementation throughout the French healthcare system of a universal Electronic Patient Record.
-In Italy we have begun to approach some regional healthcare authorities and will be promoting our software as a tool for medical audits as the malpractice penalties in Italy are severe.
-We will seek a local partner in the Netherlands to be part of that country's process of investigating clinical information systems as a solution to rising costs and preventable deaths in hospitals.
-VisualMED intends to vigorously pursue these opportunities as the Netherlands becomes a highly promising market.
+We are significantly advanced in creating one such consortium in France that will pursue opportunities offered by new French legislation that has mandated the implementation throughout the French healthcare system of a universal Electronic Patient Record.
+An agreement has been reached for a first pilot implementation in one of the countries largest hospitals.
+In Italy, we have begun to leverage some of our local relationships into creating a sales funnel of more than six hospitals.
+Despite typically long sales cycle, we expect concrete results before the year end.
+This is a market where business potential is largely driven by the need for precise medical audits as malpractice penalties increasingly result in criminal proceedings.
+We are continuing to build alliances in other European markets.
 We will make a special effort in the Canadian market, where the federal government is preparing to legalize e-Prescriptions in an effort to contain the rising cost of drugs.
-Finally, we will take advantage of the construction of new state of the art hospital facilities in countries such as Tunisia that provide elective surgery to European patients.
-In order to finance operations, the Company has initiated a private placement of \$4,000,000 that is expected to close in stages, the first part before the end of Q2 2005, the second part before the end of Q3 2005.
-The proceeds of these private placements are expected to provide sufficient liquidity to fund planned operations for the next 12 months.
+Finally, we will take advantage of the construction of new state of the art hospital facilities in developing countries such as Tunisia that provide elective surgery to European patients.